Poland 1990 Solidarity 100,000 Zloty

 members of the former Social Self-Defence Committee

-KOR ( Komitet Obrony Robotnikw
+KOR ( Komitet Obrony Robotnik).

-The Workers Defence Committee) were
+The Workers Defence

-imprisoned until mid-1984.
-In spite of the repressions,
+Committee) were imprisoned until mid-1984.
+In spite

-throughout the country.
-Secret committees maintained
+began to revive throughout the country.
+Secret committees

-activities at industrial plants, and regional underground
+maintained activities at industrial plants, and regional

-management authorities were established in larger
+underground management authorities were established

-"Solidarnoæ"" centres.
-Warsaw,
+in larger "Solidarnoæ"" centres.

-Wroc¸aw, GdaÄsk and Cracow were the strongest
+Warsaw, Wroc¸aw, GdaÄsk and Cracow were

-Coordination Committee of "Solidarnoæ""
+the Temporary Coordination Committee of "Solidarnoæ""

 a conspiracy management of the union, in place of